lilith6lamber/msproject_v.2/README.md

 <h1>Overhaul of my final project in Beetroot Academy</h1>
 <p>This is multi-page website for a minimalistic store.
-All products, posts and data for the map popups have been placed in the local DB (json) and rendered on the site with XMLHttpRequest.
+All products, posts and data for the map popups have been placed in the local DB (json) and rendered on the site using Fetch API.
 Designed by Hogash.</p>

 <h2>List of improvements:</h2>
 <ul>